iszczesniak/gd/README.md

 ## A minimal project

-If you want to get a minimal example with the algorithm implementation, please go to:
+If you want to get a minimal example with the generic Dijkstra algorithm implementation, please go to:

 <www.irkos.org/gde>